 Interestingly, these market assumptions even managed to nail one important individual stock.
 We think nailing an individual stock should be rare in any market assumptions, but if you built a 100% AAPL portfolio in August 2012, the Six Month Probability Range would have been –37% to +51%.
 Moreover, as we all know, AAPL dropped 36% over the following six months.

 No market assumptions or portfolio analytics can quantify 100% of the risk.
-But we’re confident that our Six Month Probability Range can empower you to quantify 95% of the risk probabilities — and that’s a powerful way to build confidence and deliver on expectations for your clients.
+But we’re confident that our Six Month Value at Risk can empower you to quantify 95% of the risk probabilities — and that’s a powerful way to build confidence and deliver on expectations for your clients.